128technology/docs/docs/wan_overview.md

 sidebar_label: Overview
 ---

-SSR software can run on Juniper branded appliances, whitebox hardware (certified or self-evaluated), or virtual environments, and beginning with version 6.0, WAN Assurance for the SSR is available for users who manage their network using the Mist Cloud.
+SSR software can run on Juniper branded appliances, whitebox hardware (certified or self-evaluated), or virtual environments, and beginning with version 6.0, WAN Assurance for the SSR is available for users who manage their network using the Mist Cloud (Cloud-managed WAN Assurance).

+For SSR devices running software versions 5.4.x through 6.x, WAN Assurance Cloud Telemetry is available through Mist, with routers managed by a conductor.

 ![SSR Managment Models](/img/wan_ssr_mgmt_models.png)

-The onboarding process for each deployment is similar - connect your device to the Mist Cloud, claim the device into your organization's inventory, create the topology for the SSR, and add the device to the site.
-The adoption is simplified through the zero-touch-provisioning process (ZTP) beginning with either scanning the QR code, or entering the claim code into your Mist Organization.
+The onboarding process for each deployment is similar - connect your device to the Mist Cloud, claim the device into your organization's inventory, create the topology, and add the device to the site.
+The process is simplified using zero-touch-provisioning (ZTP) beginning with either scanning the QR code, or entering the claim code into your Mist Organization.

 ### Onboard a Mist-Managed SSR Device

-For onboarding an SSR device with 6.x software, start with the [SSR120 Onboarding](wan_assurance_ssr120_quickstart.md) or the [SSR130 Onboarding](wan_assurance_ssr130_quickstart.md).
+For onboarding an SSR device with 6.x software, start with either [SSR120 Onboarding](wan_assurance_ssr120_quickstart.md) or [SSR130 Onboarding](wan_assurance_ssr130_quickstart.md), whichever is appropriate for your deployment.

 ### Adopt a Conductor-Managed SSR Device

-For SSR devices running software versions prior to version 6.x, WAN Assurance Telemetry is available through Mist, but routers are managed by a conductor.
-Begin with [Adopting a Conductor-Managed SSR](wan_onboarding_ssrdevice.md), and then proceed to either [SSR120 Onboarding](wan_assurance_ssr120_quickstart.md) or the [SSR130 Onboarding](wan_assurance_ssr130_quickstart.md) and the process that follows.
+To adopt conductor-managed SSR devices into Mist, begin with [Adopting a Conductor-Managed SSR](wan_onboarding_ssrdevice.md), and then proceed to either [SSR120 Onboarding](wan_assurance_ssr120_quickstart.md) or the [SSR130 Onboarding](wan_assurance_ssr130_quickstart.md) and the process that follows.

-### Onboard a Whitebox Device
+### Adopt a Whitebox Device

-To onboard a Whitebox device - a non-Juniper hardware device, that is either certified by Juniper, or a Juniper approved, self-evaluated device - Use the following procedure:
+To adopt a Whitebox device - a non-Juniper hardware device, that is either certified by Juniper, or a Juniper approved, self-evaluated device - Use the following procedure:

 1. [Whitebox Staging](wan_staging.md)
 2. [Whitebox Onboarding](wan_onboarding_whitebox.md)